Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Experimental Results and Discussion

-The recorded are the time-series signals usually contaminated with outliers and noises that make the data unstructured and unsuitable for training a diagnostic model.
-Since outliers may carry some necessary information, data should be normalized with z-score normalization technique: $z=(x-\mu)/\sigma$, where $\mu$ and $\sigma$ are mean and standard deviation of the data $x$ respectively.
-But, z-score normalization does not scale down the data into a common scale.
-If the information in the outliers is not so important for the diagnosis, data is scale down to [0 1] scale by using min-max normalization technique: $x_n = (x-x_{min})/(x_{max}-x_{min})$, where $x_{min}$ and $x_{max}$ are the minimum and maximum value of the dataset $x$.

-Since the measurement data is a time-series signal with a huge number of data points, it is not suitable to be directly used for training.
-Therefore, the signal is segmented into samples with a segment length of approximately a quarter of the sampling period.
-For CWRU, the time-series signal is segmented with a segment length of 100 data points.
+First, the recorded time-series data is segmented and scaled down to [0, 1] scale by using the min-max normalization technique: $x_n = (x-x_{min})/(x_{max}-x_{min})$, where $x_{min}$ and $x_{max}$ are the minimum and maximum values of the dataset $x$.
+A large number of data points from the time series signal are converted to samples of reduced dimensionality by the segmentation process.
+For CWRU, the time series signal is segmented with a segment length of 100 data points.
 For example, a signal with a length of 121200 points is converted into $1212\times100$ samples.
-Similarly, PBU data is segmented using a segment length of 400 data points.
-Now, the source dataset and the target dataset are prepared for evaluation of the performance of the proposed framework described in the following subsection.
-Also, for the gear box fault dataset, each signals are segmented using 400 data points.
-Therefore, 104 signals having 3600 samples in each class is converted into $936\times 400$ samples.
+Similarly, the GFD and PBU data are segmented using a segment length of 400 data points.